kostadinoff/CV/cv-en.md

 `2011-2017`

-- Student Council President, President of the GA
+- Student Council President | President of the GA

 `2012-2017`

-- Association of Medical Students in Bulgaria;  Chairman of the Control Council; Secretary
+- Association of Medical Students in Bulgaria | Chairman of the Control Council; Secretary

 ---